GrgDev/bitburner-scripts/docs/hawaii/stock_trading.md

 losses.
 Meaning if the profit from each closing position is not worth at least
 $200k net gain on average, we're losing money.
 We can't have that.

+For the first version, we can probably avoid making this complicated by only doing transactions worth more than a certain amount.
+Given two transactions, one to open and one to close a position, we need to compensate for $200k.
+We can probably accomplish this more often than not if we keep the transaction cost to 1% or less.
+Thus a net positive change above 1% on the position would give us a net positive.
+This would mean each position would need to have a net starting value of at least $20m.
+Remember this needs to be under 20% of our total cash.
+If we put all of our stock money into a single stock, then our total amount of cash would need to be at least $100m.
+However, we would probably like to diversify our holdings to multiple stocks.
+Assuming we spread our allocations over 5 stocks, this would mean we need $500m.
+If we wanted to go long on 5 stocks and short on 5 stocks, we would need at least $1b.
+In other words, we really shouldn't be running this algorithm until we have at least $1b cash saved up.